tcwicks/ChillX/README.md

 if we get a peak of 100 concurrent requests it will take a lot longer than 10 seconds to process these.
 Performance is most likely going to degrade to well below 50% of capacity.
 If the average load of 5 requests per second continues the system will not be able to recover.
 Sure the WebAPI requests will timeout however not before adding their requests to the pending queue in the ERP.
 The end result for the ERP or other backend processing application is a death spiral and crash.

+Resolving this issue is the motivation behind ChillX.Threading.
+Two scenarios are covered.
+Bulk processing and API request response processing.
+For each scenario two implementations are provided.
+One which uses "rate controlled" Async tasks and one which uses foreground threads.
+If unsure use the Async task version as the foreground thread version is only better in scenarios where the load is both predictable and more or less constant.

 ### Offloaded logging

 Application logging is essential however this should never be at the expense of performance.
 Consider a scenario where API requests are being logged to a database.
 If this is done synchronously then: